 Family Reading and Discussion (Family R&D) Grants of up to $1,000 support reading and discussion programs for parents and their 9- to 11-year-old children.
 Grants for Family R&D Grants are intended for libraries that have previously hosted Together—Book Talk for Kids and Parents or Unidos—Charlas de libros para niños y padres.

-When Superstorm Sandy struck on October 29, 2012, it unleashed catastrophic damage up and down the East Coast.
-In its wake New Yorkers came together to clean up, help out, and rebuild.
-One year later, we pause to reflect on how communities were transformed and united by Sandy, and to consider what it means to be fully restored.
+AfterSandy: Disaster Recovery in New York > When Superstorm Sandy struck on October 29, 2012, it unleashed catastrophic damage up and down the East Coast.
+Find out how the Council is helping New York cultural organizations recover and become more resilient and helping New Yorkers reflect and consider what it means to be fully restored.